SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### ASPECT BENEFITS

 You gain an edge on tests made to [[Hide|hide]] and sneak.
-Additionally, you ignore difficult terrain, and you gain an edge on tests made to climb other creatures.
+Additionally, you ignore [[Difficult Terrain|difficult terrain]], and you gain an edge on tests made to climb other creatures.
 If you are hidden, you automatically achieve a tier 3 result on attempts to climb and remain hidden.

 ##### ANIMAL FORM: RAT